Addiction Medicine Specialists located in Bothell, WA

 Medication assisted treatment (MAT) helps you through the earliest stages of recovery.
 Addiction medicine can lessen the severity of withdrawal symptoms and make using drugs or alcohol less effective, so you’re unlikely to relapse.
-The medical team at Northshore Family Practice has extensive training and expertise with addiction medicine, and they design personalized MAT programs that give you the best chance for long-lasting recovery.
+The medical team at Northshore Health has extensive training and expertise with addiction medicine, and they design personalized MAT programs that give you the best chance for long-lasting recovery.
 To end your dependence on substance use, schedule a confidential evaluation at the Bothell, Washington, clinic.
 Call the office today or request an appointment online.

 Medication-assisted treatment (MAT) is an addiction treatment that involves the use of medications that ease withdrawal symptoms and help prevent relapse.

 The skilled team at Northshore Family Practice designs personalized MAT programs to assist patients in their recovery from alcohol and drug addiction.
 The team works with mental health professionals who provide counseling and psychiatric services as part of an evidence-based, whole-patient approach to recovery.

 The experts at Northshore Family Practice have extensive knowledge of addiction medicine.
 Some of the most common medications they use include:

 Suboxone, an oral medication containing both buprenorphine and naloxone, has a dual effect.
 Buprenorphine is molecularly similar to opioids, but doesn’t cause you to feel “high.”
 It allows you to gradually wean off opioid medications without experiencing severe withdrawal symptoms.
 Naloxone blocks opioid receptors so you can’t get high if you do take opioids, which helps prevent relapse.

 VIVITROL is an injectable medication containing naltrexone.
 Naltrexone blocks opioid receptors to prevent euphoria and helps you avoid relapse.